Azure/azure-mobile-apps/docs/quickstarts/includes/quickstart-deploy-backend.md

 * An Azure SQL server.
 * An Azure SQL database in the Basic tier (incurs cost).

-Tthe Azure SQL database is the only resource that incurs cost.
+The Azure SQL database is the only resource that incurs cost.
 For details, see [Pricing](https://azure.microsoft.com/en-us/pricing/details/sql-database/single/).

 To deploy the resources, type the following: